 4) The project leader invites the members to join the multi-stakeholder discussion group.
 The expectations towards the group and its members are made explicit.

-5) Before the project starts, the project leader organises a first workshop in collaboration with the moderator.
-The first meeting serves to get to know each other, experience the different views and thought styles from the various participants.
+5) Before the project starts, the project leader organises a first workshop in collaboration with the facilitator.
+The first meeting serves to get to know each other and to experience the different views and thought styles from the various participants.
 Also, the project aims and the roles of the participants are clarified.

 In order to express and share different perspectives, the meeting may be started with a round of personal introductions.
 Members are asked to describe their experiences and explain their views on the topic.
 Travelling, coffee breaks, lunch and apéros enable social interaction - a core element to build bridges between the thought collectives.